Use our proven method for selecting and highlighting your most impressive experiences.

 If an experience took place in multiple locations, choose the one that dominated the time spent.

-I have never heard of anyone calling an experience contact, so, list the contact that is most closely related to the activity.
+We have never heard of anyone from AMCAS or a medical school actually calling an experience contact, so, list the contact that is most closely related to the activity.

 What If There Isn’t a Contact Available?